Architecture Masters Degree

 Program Educational Objectives

-Wentworth's NAAB-accredited Master of Architecture program is highly experiential and hands-on, introducing students to the contemporary challenges of the built environment and giving them the skills needed to become leaders in a rapidly evolving profession.
+Wentworth's NAAB-accredited Master of Architecture (M.Arch) program is highly experiential and hands-on, introducing students to the contemporary challenges of the built environment and giving them the skills needed to become leaders in a rapidly evolving profession.

-Architectural Accreditation
+Program Accreditation

-In 2018 Wentworth Institute of Technology was granted an eight-year term of accreditation (the maximum possible under the 2014 NAAB Conditions for Accreditation) for its Master of Architecture degree program from the National Architectural Accrediting Board (NAAB).
-In order to promote transparency in the process of accreditation in architectural education, Wentworth is required by NAAB to make the following information available to the public.
+In 2018 Wentworth Institute of Technology's Master of Architecture program was granted an eight-year term of accreditation (the maximum possible under the 2014 NAAB Conditions for Accreditation) by the National Architectural Accrediting Board (NAAB).
+In order to promote transparency in the process of accreditation in architectural education, Wentworth is required by NAAB to make the information below available to the public.

 Statement on NAAB-Accredited Degrees